googlesamples/android-testdpc/README.md

 Getting Started
 ---------------

 This sample uses the Bazel build system.
-To build this project, use the "bazel build --noincremental_dexing" command.
+To build this project, use the "bazel build testdpc" command.

 This app can also be found [on the Play store](https://play.google.com/store/apps/details?id=com.afwsamples.testdpc).